Status: Special Area of Conservation (SAC)

 4. Assessment of progress towards conservation objectives

 A baseline condition survey was undertaken in 2012, which was also used to gather evidence to support the development of fisheries management measures.
-Further information is provided in the Assessment section.

 Last updated: February 2017